Lay Off of My Persuade Shoes

 Discuss your reactions to what this clip suggests.
 How does the material in the clip relate to Bernays’ statement in support of the propaganda perspective?

-Now let’s consider Perspective #2.
+Now let’s consider a second perspective.

-Perspective #2: Alfred Korzybski and General Semantics
+Alfred Korzybski and General Semantics

 Alfred Korzybski was born in 1879 to a land-owning family in Poland.
 He was raised by servants from four different countries who spoke four different languages.
 So he grew up with a working knowledge of Polish, Russian, German, and French.
 In this type of multilingual environment, it came naturally to Korzybski to disassociate the word, or symbol, from the thing that the word or symbol represented.